darkdiesel/group_user_field_access/README.md

 - The components and fields with fixed behaviour (Username, Roles, Email, Password, Status, Picture, Language settings, Contact settings, Local settings, etc.) must be adjustable in the code as a constant.

-##Testing:

- - Test saving options on page /admin/group/settings/user-field-access
- - Testing with creating groups and sets to they team coordinator role.
- - Add users to group and test with team coordinator role edit allowed fields.
-Then Update settings and test again.
- - Test editing user with administartor role